 Inference: The difference in the geometric mean of serum LDL levels is estimated by 1.10 mg/dL less for participants who died within 5 years of observation.
 A 95% confidence interval suggests that this observation is not unusual if the true difference in the geometric mean of serum LDL levels for groups defined by vital status at 5 years was between 1.02 and 1.18 mg/dL less for participants who died within 5 years.
 Because the p-value is less than 0.05 (p = 0.0128) we reject the null hypothesis that there is no difference in the geometric mean of serum LDL levels across groups defined by vital status at 5 years.

+5/5 for performing an appropriate analysis

+1.5/5 for reporting the association appropriately

+Did not report the geometric means of each group (-1)

+Wrong point estimate(ratio of geometric mean not difference in geometric mean) (-1)

+Did not report which of geometric mean of LDL between two groups is higher (-0.5)

+Wrong interpretation of CI (-1)

+Total: 6.5/10

 Perform a statistical analysis evaluating an association between serum LDL and 5 year all-cause mortality by comparing the probability of death within 5 years across groups defined by whether the subjects have high serum LDL (“high” = LDL > 160 mg/dL).